 6. Distributing the remaining assets to the beneficiaries.

-Sometimes disputes may arise regarding beneficiary distributions or exector instructions.
+Sometimes disputes may arise regarding beneficiary distributions or executor instructions.
 We can either assist or serve in the role to help stop disputes in the early stages.

-We can either provide assitance as needed or take the matter off your plate and handle it in it's entirety.
+We can either provide assistance as needed or take the matter off your plate and handle it in it's entirety.
 Call 540-319-4111 to get advice right away.

 Our firm can help you administer a simple or complex trust by: